There are a lot of questions to be answered regarding dental implants.

 After you lose a tooth, your jawbone tends to shrink a bit.
 A dental implant is placed where the permanent tooth once was in order to mimic a natural tooth and reduce bone loss.
 Dental implants look and feel extremely natural and provide the needed support for your jaw to function.

-Dental implants have a success rate of over 95%, which is far more predictable than many other tooth replacement option.
-Dental implants can be used in different ways; they can replace one tooth, multiple teeth, support a bridge or a denture.
+Dental implants have a success rate of over 95%, which is far more predictable than many other tooth replacement options.
+Dental implants can be used in different ways; they can replace one tooth, multiple teeth, support a bridge, or support a denture.

 Explore the tabs below to learn more.

 Dental implants have many important advantages compared to a bridge or leaving a space without a tooth.

 A bridge crowns both teeth adjacent to the space, which then become one unit.
 This means that you cannot floss between the teeth in that area, and food can pack into that area more easily.
 Also, if the adjacent teeth are normal, health teeth – crowning them may not be the most conservative treatment approach.